 Looking for something cheaper?
 The Anastasia (3 stars) has single and double rooms at rates that are surprisingly reasonable for this area of San Marco.

 Two personal favorites are slightly inland and within easy walking distance of the San Marco Giardinetti boat stop:

-The Saturnia & International (4 stars, photo at left), the very popular Ala (3 stars) on the delightful Campo de Santa Maria del Giglio, and the Locanda Fiorita (1 star) are also easy to reach on foot from the San Marco Giardinetti boat stop.
+The Saturnia & International (4 stars, photo at left), the Ala (3 stars) on the delightful Campo de Santa Maria del Giglio, and the Locanda Fiorita (1 star) are also easy to reach on foot from the San Marco Giardinetti boat stop.

-If you're willing to roll your bags a longer distance, you might consider staying just north of the Piazza San Marco (see listings).
+If you're willing to roll your bags a slightly longer distance, you might consider staying just north of the Piazza San Marco (see listings).

 Next page: Hotels in other locations